drumee/synology-hosted/README.md

 ### Prepare your Internet Router
 - Refer to you ISP to know how to change your network settings
 - Log into you Internet Router
 - Check your IP addresses.
 Keep them noted.
+You may have IPV4 and IPV6.
+At least one of them is reuired.
+They must be public, i.e reachable from Public Internet.
 - Open the ports or network manager and add NAT rules as follow

   | Type    |  WAN  | LAN   |